Powered By

 Mighty Throw Barbarian Endgame Build Guide

-Mighty Throw does start off with some downsides, the first one being its inherent cooldown.
+Mighty Throw does start off with one big downside, its base cooldown, which isn't reduced by ranks either...
 The solution?
-The Third Blade.
-Equipping this item removes its cooldown, gives it a Fury cost, and makes it a spammable pseudo-Core skill.
+The Third Blade gives it 100% Cooldown Reduction but adds a Fury cost, turning Mighty Throw into a spammable pseudo-Core skill.

 Requirement for this build